Resolutions of ideals of six fat points in P^2: Background

-Thus to show $\mu_F$ has maximal rank for every nef class $F$, it is enough to show that $\mu_F$ has maximal rank for all $F\in S_i(X)$ for each $i$.
-It turns out that this can be done inductively.
+Thus to show $\mu_F$ has maximal rank for every nef class $F$, it is enough by Lemma \ref{IGClem} to show that $\mu_F$ has maximal rank for all $F\in S_i(X)$ for each $i$.
 One checks directly that $\mu_F$ has maximal rank for all $F\in S_i(X)$ for small values of $i$.
 (It turns out that it is never necessary to do this for $i>5$.)
-For larger values of $i$, one applies \ir{stablem} (the value of $k$ in this lemma never ends up needing to be bigger than 2, although this is not obvious until after the fact) and \ir{stabindlem}.
+For larger values of $i$, one applies Lemma \ref{stablem} (the value of $k$ in this lemma never ends up needing to be bigger than 2, although this is not obvious until after the fact) and Lemma \ref{stabindlem}.
+Also, it turns out that the inclusions $S_{j+i}(X)\subset\{F+iC_F : F\in S_j(X)\}$ in Lemma \ref{stablem} can be chosen to be equalities, but that is more than we will need.